-Due to demand, I now have online and group training courses available if you are currently interested in opening your own studio or business in pole or sensual movement check it out.
+Due to demand, I now have an online course available if you are currently interested in opening your own studio or business in pole or sensual movement.

 In 2011 I was busy moving into our current East 5th Street studio space.
 I remember the excitement I had for being able to set up a space the way I wanted it to be, along with the anxious fear of if I could actually make it work and pay all the bills that multiplied within 30 days of moving in!